SchokiCoder/book_modern_c/src/whatnow.md

 Programming languages are tools like a shovel or a pickax and you wouldn't try to dig into dirt with a pickax, right?
 Different languages can work together and compliment each other.

+So go out there, automate some tedious processes with any programming language, a shell script or some file workflow related business with a well written Makefile and tell them Schoki send you.